janishutz/midi-micro-bit_sound-converter/README.md

 ### SPECIAL notes for Linux users:
 You'll need to install some other dependencies first.
 Use your distro's package manager (apt-get for Debian based distros, dnf for Fedora based and pacman for arch-based distros).
-I'll show an example with debian based distros here: sudo apt-get install xclip sudo apt-get install xsel sudo apt-get install wl-clipboard
+I'll show an example with debian based distros here: (you may also run the script under releases if you run a debian based distro. sudo apt-get install xclip sudo apt-get install xsel sudo apt-get install wl-clipboard

+### OTHER OPTION:
+You may also run it in a venv (Virtual Environment), e.g. in Thonny.
+You still must install kivy[base], kivymd, pyperclip and mido in that venv (by using the manager of the IDE you are running)